 A continuous relationship with a care provider or small group of care providers.
-Specifically, in maternity: care provided by practitioners for a woman and her newborn infant, partner and family throughout the continuum of her maternity journey

 Duty of candour

 Legal obligation to be open and honest with individuals and/or their families about incidents as promptly as possible

 A legal obligation to always act in the best interest of individuals and others.
 Not act or fail to act in a way that results in harm.
 Act within your competence and not take on anything you do not believe you can safely do